SamStudio8/lost-notes/rust/00-welcome.md

     * This is one of the most fundamental and unique components of Rust and takes a bit of getting used to
     * Rust will never deep copy your data without explicit permission, so you can safely assume "copying" is inexpensive
 * There is no null type (but `Option::None` is used for explicitly representing the absence of something)
+* `match`ing an enum, binding variables to the data inside the enum, and executing an expression is an incredible common Rust idiom

 ## Forget me not